dmhendricks/file-icon-vectors/README.md

 **This project is currently a work-in-progress.**

-If you have [feedback, bugs or requests](https://github.com/dmhendricks/file-icon-vectors/issues), please feel free to post them.
+* If you have [feedback, bugs or requests](https://github.com/dmhendricks/file-icon-vectors/issues), please feel free to post them.
+* I paid to license many of the icons used in these sets.
+[Donations](https://paypal.me/danielhendricks) are appreciated.

 ## Usage